livaage/hep-ml-templates/README.md

 > **Status:** Production-ready with comprehensive validation, beginner-tested setup (100% success rate, <10s per model), and real-world integration case studies demonstrating 3-line dataset swaps.

+> Quick Note: This library is currently not compatible with Python <3.10 due to the use of the ```|``` operand, which is not supported in earlier versions of Python.

 ---

 ## 📚 Table of Contents